MohamedEmary/pandoc_execute/README.md

 ## Example

-To see an example of the filter in action, check the [`example`](https://github.com/MohamedEmary/pandoc_execute/tree/main/example) folder.
+To see a working example of the filter, check the [`example`](https://github.com/MohamedEmary/pandoc_execute/tree/main/example) directory.